Zordaan/OpenFace/README.md

 Visual Studio 2015 is required.
 Make sure to selected C++ and Android NDK related components at setup stage.

 <h3>Engine</h3>
+* <a href="https://github.com/cyberjunk/OpenFace/tree/master/Engine">Engine</a> folder contains all dependencies and OpenFace++
+* All libraries are compiled statically from sources, no precompiled binaries.
-The <a href="https://github.com/cyberjunk/OpenFace/tree/master/Engine">Engine</a> subfolder contains all libraries including the dependencies and OpenFace++ itself.
-These libraries are statically built and not precompiled.
-The first step is to build the engine using the Visual Studio 2015 solutions below.
-It is recommended to build the engine for all possible configurations (e.g. x86/debug being one).
-This step must only be done once or in case there are changes in the dependencies.
+* First step: Build the engine using the Visual Studio 2015 solutions below!
+* Recommendation: Build engine for all possible configurations (e.g. x86/debug being only one).
+* This step must be done only once or in case there are changes in the dependencies.

 Compiled libraries are placed in: _Engine/lib/[platform]_ </br>
 Debug builds include additional filename appendix: _\_d_

+Visual Studio Solutions:</br>
 <ul>
 <li>Windows: <a href="https://github.com/cyberjunk/OpenFace/blob/master/Engine/Engine.sln">Engine.sln</a></li>
 <li>Android: <a href="https://github.com/cyberjunk/OpenFace/blob/master/Engine/Engine-Android.sln">Engine-Android.sln</a></li>
 </ul>

+<h3>MiniExample</h3>

+<h3>FaceSensor</h3>

+<h3>OpenFaceAndroid</h3>